ArnoldSzocs/angular-openapi-client/README.md

 ```
 // configuring providers with an authentication service that manages your access tokens
-import { ApiModule, Configuration } from 'slim-api';
+import { ApiModule, Configuration } from 'inv-man-item-api';

 @NgModule({
     imports: [ ApiModule ],